 In what was to be an incredibly busy year for the duo, 2019 saw them publish ‘Ninebarrow’s Dorset’: a book of musical walks.
 Jon and Jay are keen walking enthusiasts when not appearing on stages throughout the UK and decided to pool their talents to create a book of diverse ‘musical walks’ in their home county – taking readers on a magical journey through the landscape that has played such a huge part in the success of their music.
 The book contains ten scenic and distinctive walks for all abilities, each the inspiration for one of the duo’s songs and accompanied with detailed instructions, stories, photography and hand-drawn maps.
 The publication has been incredibly well-received nationally, and has even been chosen by the National Trust to be stocked in their Dorset shops.

-Because of the strong link between Ninebarrow’s music and the Dorset landscape, the duo were invited to record an episode of Clare Balding’s Ramblings for BBC Radio 4 in October 2019.
+In October 2019, the duo were invited to record an episode of Clare Balding’s Ramblings for BBC Radio 4.
 Following the broadcast, in which Clare described the Jon and Jay’s singing as “So lovely!”, the duo’s two most recent albums immediately jumped to No. 1, No. 2 in Amazon’s Folk Best-Seller chart

 In addition to their live shows, publishing, recording work and walking tours, Ninebarrow have also worked on a number of commissioned projects.
 In the summer of 2014, the duo were commissioned by Artsreach Dorset to write a series of songs inspired by the South Dorset Ridgeway and designed to raise awareness of the rich archaeological heritage of the area.
 These songs were showcased in exhibitions across Dorset throughout the spring and summer of 2015.
 They were also commissioned by the ‘Off The Map’ Dance company in the summer of 2017 to write and record the soundtrack to a brand new contemporary dance production entitled ‘Folklore’, which takes inspiration from three folk tales from the south west of England.
 The duo spent two months working on the project, which was partially funded by Arts Council England.